Skip to content

 1. Sustainable palm oil policy or commitment for all its operations?

 The company meets this indicator through the RSPO Principles and Criteria 2018.
 Full points have therefore been awarded on the basis of the company's RSPO-certified landbank (100%).
-The company has also published multiple policies covering issues related to the environment and society.
+The company has also published different policies covering multiple dimensions of sustainability across the company's operations covering both social and environmental issues.

 • Y